Why is BTC to USD pair important to traders?

 Created in 2009, Bitcoin became a new type of digital currency and gradually gained worldwide popularity.
-Bitcoin transactions are made without a middleman, meaning no banks or other authorities involved.
+Bitcoin transactions are made without a middleman, meaning no banks or other authorities are involved.
 In addition to being an alternative payment network and a store of value, Bitcoin offers great opportunities for traders.

-Key facts about Bitcoin
+Key facts about Bitcoin: